thehelp/cluster/README.md

 Don't just let your server crash on an unhandled error, finish everything you were doing first.
 Multiple techniques used to ensure your clients don't get socket hang-ups.
 Cluster support and graceful shutdown on SIGTERM too!

+## Note: node 0.12.x currently unsupported

+As of May 11, 2015: Because this project uses [`node-statsd`](https://github.com/sivy/node-statsd) to send statistics to [`statsd`](https://github.com/etsy/statsd), [node 0.12 will cause crashes in master](https://github.com/joyent/node/issues/9261).
+This does NOT happen in io.js, where [this commit](https://github.com/iojs/io.js/commit/65b1e4f56f1f49dccd19b65dee2856df05b06c89) was first part of v1.1.0.
+Those [changes are currently only in joyent/node/master](https://github.com/joyent/node/commit/e42c4a38fddd3b44d3155cd39a0f2dd5ac11d030).

 ## Features